 Only in my dreams did an unsettling feeling arise, a drowning sensation that woke me from my sleep.
-A dream that always ended the same, trapped in a tank like a fish, staring out into a room distorted by the glass that held me, prisoner.
+A dream that always ended the same, trapped in a tank like a fish, staring out into a room distorted by a force that held me prisoner.

 I traveled home without a feeling of purpose.
 Rather, an internal drive like a homing-pigeon tugged at me.

 I looked out from the bus window.
-Numb from the horror of war, I thought.
+Numb from the horror of war.

 Shell-shocked, that’s what they called it.

-The view from the window of the bus resembled the landscape of the French countryside I traveled through from northern France.
+The view from the window of the bus resembled the landscape of the French countryside I traveled through.
 And though some soldiers laughed freely, there were others that stared out of their window in quiet contemplation.
 I was neither of those.

-I placed my hand upon the pane of glass.
-It filled me with a terror that I could not explain except to say that it resembled my dreams.
+I placed my hand on the pane of glass.
+It filled me with a fear that I could not explain except to say that it resembled my dreams.